TrickAndTrack/Transaction-Management/README.md

 ```
 In this example, we're using the @Transactional annotation to indicate that the createUser method should be executed in a transaction.
 The annotation takes several optional parameters that can be used to customize the transaction behavior (e.g., the transaction propagation behavior, the isolation level, etc.).

+# Local vs. Global Transactions
+Local transactions are specific to a single transactional resource like a JDBC connection, whereas global transactions can span multiple transactional resources like transactions in a distributed system.